 Comprehensive

-That means going from TP to full Comprehensive can cost four times more — but you’re also getting far more protection.
+That means going from TP to full Comprehensive on a Toyota Aqua can cost more than four times more — but you're also getting far more protection.

 Thinking about downgrading?
 Read our full guide on switching to third-party insurance first.